 We also wish to consider the effect of the firm's asset (operating) risk on capital structure decisions.
 The traditional finance literature assumes that operating and financial risk are offsetting decisions, so that firms with greater operating risk will have lower financial leverage.
 By including a measure of operating risk, we are better able to isolate the effects of investment choice on financial leverage.
 We are interested in the firm's systematic risk, or beta, which is assumed to capture all of its business or asset risk.
-We first compute the firm's equity beta, using the geometric average of 20 daily returns to approximate one month.
-We then unlever the beta as suggested by Hamada (1972) and Rubenstein (1973) using the market value of equity and the book value of debt as a percent of total value to weight equity and debt respectively.
-Because we assume debt is riskless, our measure underestimates systematic risk for high leverage firms.
-We include the unlevered beta as an independent variable in all tests using individual firm data.
+We first compute the firm's equity beta, using the geometric average of 20 daily returns to approximate one month.7 We then unlever the beta as suggested by Hamada (1972) and Rubenstein (1973) using the market value of equity and the book value of debt as a percentage of total value to weight equity and debt, respectively.
+Because we assume debt is riskless, our measure underestimates systematic risk for high-leverage firms.8 We include the unlevered beta as an independent variable in all tests using individual firm data.

 In addition, to completely neutralize a firm's underlying business risk, we also form equal beta portfolios by first determining the median unlevered beta.
-We then list all firms in decreasing order of financial leverage, and place them into one of two groups: those with unlevered betas above the median and those with unlevered betas below the median.
-Next we place the first four firms in each group into an 8 firm portfolio.
+We then list all firms in decreasing order of financial leverage and place them into one of two groups: those with unlevered betas above the median and those with unlevered betas below the median.
+Next we place the first four firms in each group into a 8-firm portfolio.
 We weight the portfolio so that its unlevered beta is equal to the median beta.
 We continue the process until all firms are assigned to a portfolio.
 This process, which creates 68 equal beta portfolios, each with a different degree of financial leverage, greatly reduces the random variation in our predictor variables.
-This reduction in variation can be seen on Table 1.
+This reduction in variation can be seen on table 9.1.

-Table 1 shows that for each variable, the standard deviation is lower when portfolio data are used.
+Table 9.1 shows that for each variable, the standard deviation is lower when portfolio data are used.
 However, because the use of portfolios results in a loss of data, all results are reported for both individual firms and portfolios of firms.
 Our basic models of the predictors of financial leverage are presented below.

-(14) Leverage =

-$$B_0 + B_1$$

-(Advertising) + $B_2$ (R & D)

-+ $B_3$ (Capital Expenditures)

-(45) Leverage = $C_0 + C_1$ (Advertising) + $C_2$ (R & D) =

-+ $C_3$ (Capital Expenditures) + $C_4$ (Unlevered Beta)
+- (14) Leverage = $B_0 + B_1$ (advertising) + B_2 (R&D) + B_3 (capital expenditures) (15) Leverage = $C_0 + C_1$ (advertising) + C_2 (R&D) - + C_3 (capital expenditures)

++ C_4 (unlevered beta)

-Equation (14) is the model used to test data for the 68 portfolios while equation (15) is used to test data for the 545 firms.
+Equation (14) is the model used to test data for the 68 portfolios, while equation (15) is used to test data for the 545 firms.
 Both models are tested using ordinary least squares regression.
-Table 2 presents the results of tests of equation (14) using the three alternative denominators discussed above, while Table 3 presents the results using firm data.
+Table 9.2 presents the results of tests of equation (14) using the three alternative denominators discussed above, while table 9.3 presents the results using firm data.